yisiox/tp/docs/UserGuide.md

 Format: `add n\NAME p\PHONE e\EMAIL a\ADDRESS [t\TAG]...
 [A\ASSET]...`

 <box type="tip" seamless>
-A person can have any number of tags and assets (including 0).
+A contact can have any number of tags and assets (including 0).
 </box>

 #### Example